dzwang91/STAT371/index.md

 subtitle: Introductory Applied Statistics for the Life Sciences
 ---

-**NOTE**: This is the web page for the fall 2017 offering of STAT 371, Lecture 5.
+**NOTE**: This is the web page for the Fall 2017 offering of STAT 371, Lecture 5.

 ## Topics covered